By Sahar Adatia and Jimmy Singh.

 Defences to the charge of damaging property by means of fire or explosives can include: self-defence, duress or necessity, arguing that the alleged damage does not constitute damage under the law.

 Got a question?
-Speak to one of our exclusive criminal lawyers in Parramatta or Sydney today over a free consultation.
+Speak to one of our exclusive criminal lawyers today over a free consultation.